 Typically, if a parking lot is flooded, it’s because there’s some standing water with no place to drain.
 In order to keep water from pooling, add a bit of a slope toward a drain.
 As little as a one percent slope is sufficient to send the water toward the drain.
 If most of your flooding is coming from summer storms, sloping is the most effective method to correct your flooding problem.

 If you have a sloped lot with an effective drainage system in place and your parking lot is still flooding, do some initial troubleshooting.
 Check the local storm drain to see whether it is clogged with debris.
 Clearing junk out of the drain will help prevent flooding.
 Additionally, ensure the asphalt in your parking lot is receiving an annual coating to prevent cracks or blemishes from becoming a problem.
 Just performing this minor maintenance could make a difference in helping to keep flooding in check.

 Patch holes or depressions

 If your entire parking lot is not flooding, just sections, it may be due to holes or depressions in the asphalt.
-Depressions can be caused from heavy traffic or from overweight objects sitting for long periods of time.
+Depressions can be caused by heavy traffic or from overweight objects sitting for long periods of time.
 They could also be a result of improper compaction during the parking lot construction.
-Usually these holes or depressions can be corrected by patching, but in extreme cases you may need to repave the parking lot.
+Usually, these holes or depressions can be corrected by patching, but in extreme cases, you may need to repave the parking lot.

 Need an expert to help with your flooding parking lot?
 Give us a call — we’re happy to help!